In questo numero

 In this issue 40/2025 of the National Veterinary Epidemiological Bulletin, we present three articles.

-These contributions provide an up-to-date overview of the main epidemiological challenges in the veterinary field, emphasizing the importance of an integrated and multidisciplinary approach for the protection of animal and public health.
+These contributions provide an up-to-date overview of the main epidemiological challenges in the veterinary field, emphasizing the importance of an integrated and multidisciplinary approach to the protection of animal and public health.

-As usual, in the Data and Maps section you can generate updated and detailed maps of the distribution of the main animal diseases reported in SIMAN, adapting them to one’s needs.
+As usual, in the Data and Maps section you can generate updated and detailed maps of the distribution of the main animal diseases reported in SIMAN, adapting them to your specific needs.

 In the Disease-Free Territories section, we note that:

-• In July 2025, the Autonomous Province of Bolzano (Trentino–Alto Adige) is the only province free of Bluetongue disease.
+• In October 2025, the Autonomous Province of Bolzano (Trentino-Alto Adige), which until then had been the only province free from Bluetongue disease, lost its disease-free status; consequently, the entire Italian territory is now considered endemic for the disease.

 I wish you a pleasant reading of this new issue.